-AI adoption fails because of people, not tools.
+AI adoption fails because of people, not technology.
 I help CEOs and leadership teams get it right.

 Most organizations don't struggle with AI strategy.
 They struggle turning it into how work actually gets done.